 Everlast® Floors uses about a gallon of epoxy resin for every 25 pounds of aggregate.
-Our competitors use, maybe if your lucky, about ¼ of that epoxy resin amount in their systems.
+Our competitors use, maybe if you are lucky, about ¼ of that epoxy resin amount in their systems.

-The reason why this matters is because the aggregate stone is the “dumb” part of the product.
+The reason why this matters is that the aggregate stone is the “dumb” part of the product.

 The real magic is in the epoxy resin.

 - It seals up the floor,

 - Prevents moisture from going through,

 - It adheres the flooring material to the substrate, obviously.

 Another epoxy floor problem with low epoxy resin floors is that they require a lot of expensive prep work beforehand.
 You need to factor in those costs as well when calculating the true cost of a flooring system.

 I challenge you to do your own research.
 It’s quite simple.
 Just compare the specs on one epoxy flooring to another.
 Compare how much resin is needed per 25 pounds of aggregate.

 The higher the resin amount, the better the flooring system.
 It will also help you answer the question “how long does an epoxy floor last?”.